 In our opinion, the best value for most people right now is definitely the Garmin Edge 530.
-With the latest updates and the attractive price point, it seems to be unbeatable, really.
+With the huge range of features and the attractive price point, it seems to be unbeatable, really.
 In fact, respected cycling authority DC Rainmaker has said that it “looks like the best bike computer ever.”
 However, it ultimately depends on what you personally need, so read on …

 - Buy the Edge 530 if you want a premium bike computer with awesome new training features, at a very reasonable price relative to other premium bike computers.
-(Prices are around $300 for the 530; around $400 for the 830; and around $600 for the 1030).
+(Prices are around $300 for the 530; around $400 for the 830; around $400 for the 1030; around $600 for the 1030 Plus and the 1040; and a whopping $750 for the 1040 with the solar option).
 But only if you are content with only having navigation and turn-by-turn directions if you download routes beforehand.

 - Don’t buy the Edge 530 if you really enjoy touchscreens.
 In that case, you might want to choose the Edge 830.
-Or the Edge 1030, if your eyesight requires the bigger screen of the 1030.
+Or the Edge 1030 or 1040, if your eyesight requires the bigger screen of the 1030.